shiplco/shipl-sdk/README.md

 import Shipl from 'shipl';

 const shipl = new Shipl({
-    privateKey: "YOUR_PRIVATE_KEY", // You can provide a private key to shipl
-    web3Provider: window.web3, // Or a web3 compatible wallet like Metamask
-    network: 'rinkeby' // Can be rinkeby, ropsten or kovan (mainnet not available yet)
-    appId: 'YOUR_SHIPL_APP_ID' // This is the appID created in your Shipl Account at console.shipl.co })
+    appId: 'YOUR_SHIPL_APP_ID', // This is the appID created in your Shipl Account at console.shipl.co
+    provider: 'shiplwallet'
+})
 ```